What Do Students Learn?

-The Wealthy Habits programs are presented in a way that most any interested student will understand.
+Wealthy Habits financial literacy programs are presented in a way that most any interested student will understand.
 Programs are open to students ages 11-20.

 Why is there a fee for attending the Wealthy Habits programs if you are a non-profit?

-Fees are imposed to cover some of the costs of running the programs as well as to ensure attendance and commitment.
+Fees are imposed to cover some of the costs of running the financial literacy programs as well as to ensure attendance and commitment.

 What payment methods do you take?

 We accept Visa, MasterCard, Discover, and American Express.
 All orders must be placed online.

 Are scholarships available?

 Yes, we have need-based scholarships available.
 If you feel you would qualify, please fill out our scholarship application.